+3.3.1.
 Step 1: Identifying possible risk solutions

 Risk solutions, as open-ended form questionnaire the same as Dosumu and Aigbavboa (2018), are questioned from experts for each risk.
-Hence a list of risk solutions is provided for eachone.
+Hence a list of risk solutions is provided for each one.

-389 Step 2: Calculating the risk response strategy

-390 Abdelgawad and Fayek (2010) proposed risk response strategy selection based on RCN value 391 and Ahmadi, et al. (2017) modified this method considering RF and CN.
-The proposed method 392 here as shown in Figure 2 considers crisp values of RCN, CN and RF in which the risk action 393 is classified under four ranges: Range 1: risk acceptance; Range 2: risk transference; Range 394 3: risk mitigation / risk avoidance; Range 4: risk mitigation / risk avoidance / risk transference.
-395 The ranges are specified based on three crisp limits i.e., L_1 , L_2 and L_3 which are indicator of RF, 396 CN and RCN decision limits.
-To this end, the fuzzy number RF is calculated with α -cut 397 method as:
+3.3.2.
+Step 2: Calculating the risk response strategy Abdelgawad and Fayek (2010) proposed risk response strategy selection based on RCN value and Ahmadi et al. (2017) modified this method considering RF and CN.
+The proposed method here as shown in Figure 2 considers crisp values of RCN, CN and RF in which the risk action is classified under four ranges: Range 1: risk acceptance; Range 2: risk transference; Range 3: risk mitigation/risk avoidance; Range 4: risk mitigation/risk avoidance/risk transference.
+The ranges are specified based on three crisp limits i.e., L1, L2 and L3 which are indicator of RF, CN and RCN decision limits.
+To this end, the fuzzy number $\widehat{RF}$ is calculated with a - cutmethod as:

-$$RF = P \times C \tag{3}$$
+$$\widehat{RF} = \widehat{P} \times \widehat{C} \tag{3}$$

-400 By defuzzification of RF, two states i.e., RCN-based state and CN-based state are generated 401 in the response strategy chart shown in Figure 2.
+By defuzzification of RF two states i.e. RCN-based state and CN-based state are generated in the response strategy chart shown in Figure 2.

-402 If the RF is lower than L_1 , the crisp value of RCN (without consideration of CN) determines 403 the response strategy hence if RCN would be greater than L_3 , the risk assigns and the 404 transference strategy is suggested else the risk can be accepted.
-In other words, risk transference 405 is used for range 2 in our proposed method instead of acceptance in comparison to Ahmadi, et 406 al. (2017) and it means that the risks with low control ability (high value of CN) should be 407 transferred (Ashley, et al., 2006).
-Note that the risks located in range 2 have small value of RF 408 and high value of RCN due to high value of CN.
-For the risks that have RF value greater than 409 L1 or located in CN-based state, the risks are assigned to each range based on CN and the RCN 410 is not considered.
+If the RF is lower than $L_1$ , the crisp value of RCN (without consideration of CN) determines the response strategy hence if RCN would be greater than $L_3$ , the risk assigns and the transference strategy is suggested else the risk can be accepted.
+In other words, risk transference is used for range 2 in our proposed method instead of acceptance in comparison to Ahmadi et al. (2017) and it means that the risks with low control ability (high value of CN) should be transferred (Ashley, Diekmann, and Molenaar 2006).
+Note that the risks located in range 2 have small value of RF and high value of RCN due to high value of CN.
+For